xyaoab/Open3D-RealityModeling/README.md

 Overall, this cuda pipeline can accelerate Open3D by a factor >10 for the scene reconstruction task.
 For a typical [lounge](http://qianyi.info/scenedata.html) scene, the pipeline can finish reconstruction in 5 minutes (tested on a laptop with an Intel i7 CPU, 1070 GPU).
 As an offline system, it reaches around 5~10 fps on average.

-For details, please refer to this [paper](http://dongwei.info/publications/gpu.pdf) in submission to IROS 2019.
+For details, please refer to this [paper](http://dongwei.info/publications/open3d-gpu.pdf) accepted to IROS 2019.

 ## Build
 - Apart from the [official depedencies](http://www.open3d.org/docs/compilation.html), the only additional requirement is [CUDA](https://developer.nvidia.com/cuda-downloads).